osinenkop/stable-baselines-playground/run/ppo_vispendulum_self_boost/README.md

 ##### Checkpoints

-The checkpoints have following formats:
+The checkpoints have the following formats:
 ```
 run/ppo_vispendulum_self_boost/
 # Checkpoints stored each 8192 steps